 1. What is hormone replacement therapy?

-The term "hormone replacement therapy" or HRT, refers to hormones such as estrogen, testosterone, and progesterone that are taken regularly to stabilize and increase a menopausal woman's hormone levels.
+The term "hormone replacement therapy" or HRT, refers to the hormones estrogen and/or progesterone that are taken regularly to stabilize and increase a menopausal woman's hormone levels.
 It's good to know all the options that are available, from pills to patches, creams, and vaginal rings.
 Your doctor can explain them.

 2. Why do some women need hormone replacement therapy during menopause?

 Hormone therapy helps women whose menopausal symptoms -- hot flashes, night sweats, insomnia, mood swings, vaginal dryness -- are severe and affecting their quality of life.

 For some women, these symptoms go on for years or decades after they've stopped their periods -- into the time called postmenopause.

 3. What else can I do to ease menopause symptoms?